– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 Before doing her PhD, Meen already had several years' worth of experience working with people who suffered from addiction.
 She carries with her these experiences, and her dedication to this work, in her academic career.

-– Each of the deceased usually has at least one sibling, often more than one.
+– Each of the deceased usually has at least one sibling, and often more than one.
 The number of overdose deaths in Norway each year is between 250 and 300, and there are at least as many siblings who are left behind, says Meen.

 – What little research I found on bereaved siblings, revolved around their experience of not really being recognised as bereaved, Meen explains.